JEHANALIK/jobApp/README.md

 ### https://job-lounge-fnuc.onrender.com/
 ---

-This is a web application for a job portal/recruiting website called "Job Lounge".
+A web application for a job portal/recruiting website called "Job Lounge".
 It allows job seekers to apply for job openings, and employers to post job openings and review applications.
 ---
 ![2023-03-01](https://user-images.githubusercontent.com/114671518/222177391-7241bd3b-233c-4a5e-910c-01159e819dee.png)